 Barak Morgan is an interdisciplinary neuroscientist who explores how physical, biological, psychological and social domains encompass a unitary polycentric co-regulating world.
-He is an Honorary Research Associate in the Public Law Department, Law Faculty, the University of Cape Town where he leads the GRG's Development and Risk Hub.
-He is also an Honorary Senior Lecturer at the DST-NRF Centre of Excellence in Human Development at the University of Witwatersrand, Johannesburg.
+He is an Honorary Research Associate in the Public Law Department, Law Faculty, University of Cape Town.
+Barak is a research fellow at the Global Risk Governance programme.

 Barak is a medical doctor with clinical experience mostly in psychiatry.
 He also has a PhD in engineering.
 His varied background allows him to apply a wide range of interests, ideas and techniques to complex brain, mind and behaviour questions.
 Most of his research is in the field of early childhood development, focused on the enduring impact of early biopsychosocial experience on brain structure and function in later life.
 A particular focus of the research is on the effects of poverty on brain, cognitive, emotional and social development.
 A large aspect of this research involves translating the neuroscience of childhood development into a broader interdisciplinary context (humanities and social sciences) as well as into the public domain in scientifically accurate socially positive ways.

 He is also one of three original investigators behind a randomised controlled trial comparing maternal-neonate skin-to-skin contact from birth (aka 'immediate kangaroo-mothercare') to maternal-neonate separation (incubators) for unstable low birth weight neonates.
 This study, coordinated by the WHO, involved over 3000 mother-infant pairs across 5 countries: Ghana, Nigeria, Malawi, Tanzania and India.

 Another longstanding line of research investigates the role of the basolateral amygdala in human social, cognitive and affective function.